How 9/11 Changed the World & America-Pakistan-India Trilateral

 It’s hard to fathom the chain of events that produced the deadliest terrorist attack on American soil in history.

-Nineteen years ago, on 11 September 2001 (this week), two aircraft crashed into New York’s twin World Trade Center towers and changed global alchemy forever…
+Twenty years ago, on 11 September 2001, two aircraft crashed into New York’s twin World Trade Center towers and changed global alchemy forever…

 Even now, it’s hard to fathom the chain of events that produced the deadliest terrorist attack on American soil in history, and the international upheaval it triggered.
 Nineteen Islamic jihadis, trained by Al Qaeda and inspired by Osama bin Laden’s war against the West, boarded four different commercial US jetliners, following a carefully crafted plan to turn them into suicide missiles.